About Me

 Background

 Originally from the Bay Area, currently residing in the Southeast for over a decade.
-I graduated with my Masters’s in Computer Science and a Graduate Certificate in Information Security and Privacy.
+I graduated with my Masters in Computer Science and a Graduate Certificate in Information Security and Privacy.

 I worked as a developer in a former life and have since transitioned to InfoSec.
 Past roles have been as a Security Automation Engineer, Penetration Tester, etc. My foundation is Web Application Security (#webislife), but I dabble in Mobile and Cloud Security.

-I’m an adjunct professor on both coasts.
+I’m an adjunct professor on the west coast.
+Prior I was an adjunct on both coasts.
 This keeps me busy but also fulfills the acts of service / giving back to my community.
-I’ve also created courses with companies and universities such as Cybrary, Infosec Institute, and Drexel University and presented at a handful of conferences (which are growing by the day…).
+I’ve also created courses with companies and universities such as Cybrary, Infosec Institute, Drexel University, and O’Reilly Media and presented at a handful of conferences (which are growing by the day…).

 Passion Projects

-2. Education policy: This is intertwined with #2 (cybersecurity education).
-I learned about education policy and technology recently.
+2. Education policy: This is intertwined with #1 (cybersecurity education/digital literacy).
+I recently learned about education policy and technology.
 My ultimate goal of T-ATP is to change how cybersecurity education is taught in the United States and worldwide through legislation.
+This aligns with the second pillar – Transform Cyber Education, particularly the subsections – make cyber education and training more affordable and accessible and invest in educators and improving cyber education systems.
 At this point, education policy will be the way to get there.
+I recently completed the North Carolina Education Policy Fellowship Program (EPFP), which focuses on education policy in North Carolina and beyond.
 If you’re in education policy, please reach out, as I would like to connect and collaborate!

-4. Security research/bug bounties: This inspiration came from number 3, working in the device lab.
-I dabbled in bug bounties occasionally, but now I prioritize increasing my skills.
-I can’t wait to write more blog posts when I find more vulns!
+4. Security research/bug bounty: This inspiration came from number 3, working in the device lab.
+I dabbled in bug bounty occasionally, but now I prioritize increasing my skills.
+I can’t wait to write more blog posts when I find more vulnerabilities!

 Future State

-This will be done by collaborating with the Office of the National Cyber Director with their working groups or joining CISA’s Cybersecurity Advisory Committee’s subcommittees in Transforming the Workforce and the Technical Advisory Council.
+I would love to collaborate with the Office of the National Cyber Director (ONCD) and their working groups or join CISA’s Cybersecurity Advisory Committee’s subcommittees in Transforming the Workforce and the Technical Advisory Council.